Staying safe while foraging means knowing which wild edibles to avoid. This list of the top 10 most dangerous plant look-alikes can help!

 Don’t get cocky with plants in the Apiaceae family.
 If you find a plant that looks like a carrot or parsley, take your time and carefully check your identification guides.
 If you’re not 110 percent sure, leave it alone!

-What do you think?
 Should these have been in a different order?
 Did I leave anything out?
-What would your top 10 list look like?
+What wild edibles would make your top 10 list of dangerous plant look-alikes?
 Let me know in the comments.

 Psst!
 Our Lawyer Wants You to Read This Big, Bad Medical Disclaimer –> The contents of this article, made available via The Grow Network (TGN), are for informational purposes only and do not constitute medical advice; the content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a qualified health care provider with any questions you may have regarding a medical condition.
 If you think you may be suffering from any medical condition, you should seek immediate medical attention.
 You should never delay seeking medical advice, disregard medical advice, or discontinue medical treatment because of information provided by TGN.
 Reliance on any information provided by this article is solely at your own risk.
 And, of course, never eat a wild plant without first checking with a local expert.